-May is Motorcycle Awareness Month and helps bring safe riding, driving practices and cooperation from all road users to the forefront to help reduce the number of fatalities and injuries on U.S. highways.
+May is Motorcycle Safety Awareness Month and helps bring safe riding, driving practices and cooperation from all road users to the forefront to help reduce the number of fatalities and injuries on U.S. highways.

 Tragically, 5,579 motorcyclists were killed in traffic crashes in 2020, an 11 percent increase from 2019, according to the National Highway Traffic Safety Administration (NHTSA).
 An estimated 82,528 motorcyclists were injured.

-It’s popular these days to talk about those we’re closest to as our ‘ride-or-die’ friends, but no one wants to take that literally on a motorcycle.
+It may be fun to talk about those we’re closest to as our ‘ride-or-die’ friends, but no one wants to take that literally on a motorcycle.
 Riders must use focus and skill at all times – and under recently-enacted laws, they must also carry liability insurance.
 Our message to riders is: ride safe, ride alert, and ride insured.